Updates in General Medicine for Specialists

 Learning Objectives

-- Comprehensive education and updates including current treatment guidelines, diagnostic recommendations, and management strategies for common medical conditions including cardiovascular disease, hypertension, diabetes, dyslipidemia, chronic kidney and liver disease, sleep disorders, and women’s health.
+- Apply updated evidence-based guidelines to the diagnosis and management of common medical conditions including cardiovascular disease, diabetes, dyslipidemia, hypertension, chronic kidney and liver disease, sleep disorders and women’s health.

-- Equip specialists to clinical care based on a broader understanding of the management strategies and clinical decision-making of colleagues, including the rationale for specific modalities, and medications.
+- Recognize the management strategies and clinical decision-making of colleagues, including the rationale for specific modalities and medications.

-- Assess the added value of new diagnostic and screening tests or changed thresholds to offer established testing.
+- Assess the value of new diagnostic and screening tests, including changes to thresholds for established testing.

-- Anticipate and manage potential adverse effects of therapies prescribed by other specialists.
+- Anticipate and manage adverse effects of therapies prescribed across specialties.

 Developed and Offered By: